openhab/openhab-addons/bundles/org.openhab.binding.nuki/README.md

 ## Supported Things

-This binding supports 2 things - Nuki Smart Lock and Nuki Opener.
+This binding supports 2 things - Nuki Smart Lock (`nuki:smartlock`) and Nuki Opener (`nuki:opener`).
 Both devices can be added using discovery after bridge they are connected to is configured and online.

 ### Nuki Smart Lock